AmalDak/stm32-rag-assistant/README.md

-# STM32 Pre-Sales Consultant — Domain-Specific RAG System
+# STM32 Pre-Sales Consultant | Domain-Specific RAG System

-An end-to-end domain-specific RAG system that takes natural language embedded system requirements and returns grounded, cited chip recommendations — combining deterministic symbolic filtering with neural retrieval.
+An end-to-end domain-specific RAG system that takes natural language embedded system requirements and returns grounded, cited chip recommendations, combining deterministic symbolic filtering with neural retrieval.

 > **"The LLM is not the main model.
 The system design is."**